 Elevation: 8,938 ft

 Climbing and access information for this peak is on Page 70 of the book.
-Thanks to Victor Zhou, this page contains an update on access as well as photos.
-Updated August 2017.
+Thanks to Victor Zhou, who wrote the initial updated access and route information as well as providing several great photos.
+I provided the updated North Ridge route information based on my 2020 climb found below.
+Updated July 2020.

 Buffalo Hump is a major summit in the Clearwater Mountains of Central Idaho.
 Though it is less than a hundred feet lower than the range’s highpoint (Stripe Mountain), Buffalo Hump occupies a sweet spot in the center of the southern portion of the range, sitting between the Salmon River to the south and the South Fork the Clearwater River to the north.
 Its expansive views from within the middle of Idaho’s eloquently named Gospel-Hump Wilderness bring to a reality the peak’s massive prominence (over 3,400 feet), which makes it the most prominent peak in the Clearwaters.
 USGS Buffalo Hump

-Be warned: The road down from Orogrande summit is good for maybe the first half-mile, but as of Fall 2014, it deteriorates VERY quickly after that point.
+Be warned: The road down from Orogrande summit to Lake Creek is a difficult 4WD road and better suited for ATVs.
+The road down from Orogrande summit is good for maybe the first half-mile, but as of Fall 2014, it deteriorates VERY quickly after that point.
 If you pass up a small parking spot on the left, you’ve essentially committed yourself to rolling down the steep and rocky road all the way down to Lake Creek.
 I managed to drive my 4Runner down and back up and, while I made it, I hated and despised every nail-biting minute of it.

 South Ridge, Class 2